 What Are Bald-faced Hornets?

 The Bald-faced hornet is actually not a true hornet- it is a yellow jacket.
 The only hornet in North America is the European hornet.
 The bald-faced hornet gets its name from the ivory-white markings on the face, thorax, legs, and abdomen.
-Bald-faced hornets nests often grow up to the size of a basketball or larger.
-Their size and aggressive nature are what make removing these nests difficult and something you should leave to the experts.
+Bald-faced hornet’s nests often grow up to the size of a basketball or larger.
+Their size and aggressive nature make removing these nests difficult and something you should leave to the experts.

 The Biology and Lifecycle of Bald-faced Hornet Removal

 The queen collects cellulose from weathered and rotting wood and chews the wood adding her saliva.
 She takes this paste and makes a papery material to construct the nest.
 The queen hornet creates a few brood cells within the nest and deposits her eggs into them.
 Afterward, she feeds the larvae when they hatch.
-This first brood will assume the duties of nest building, food collection, feeding the larvae and protecting the nest.
+This first brood will assume the duties of nest building, food collection, feeding the larvae, and protecting the nest.
 The bald-faced hornets colony grows after a few months until there are about 100 to 400 total hornets.

 Baldfaced-Hornet Removal Tips

 Bald-faced hornets are very aggressive when it comes to protecting their nest.
 Contact an expert to remove your bald-faced hornet nest safely with a guarantee and at a reasonable cost.
 Individuals without medical concerns and with a degree of daring could attempt to exterminate the colony nest.